Ceyron/Ceyron/README.md

 * The C++ Standard Library
 * The Eigen Linear Algebra Library in C++
 * OpenFoam

+🖥️ My operating system of choice is Arch Linux, but I am also proficient with Ubuntu/Debian and of course Windows.

 👉 Follow me on [Twitter](https://twitter.com/felix_m_koehler) or [LinkedIn](www.linkedin.com/in/felix-koehler).